aquasecurity/trivy-operator/README.md

 <img src="docs/images/trivy-operator-overview.png" alt="Trivy-operator Overview"/>
 </p>

+_Please [star ⭐](https://github.com/aquasecurity/trivy-operator/stargazers) the repo if you want us to continue developing and improving trivy-operator! 😀_

 # Status

 Although we are trying to keep new releases backward compatible with previous versions, this project is still incubating,